AswinPKumar01/100-Days-of-Code/DAY 2: Greatest Common Divisor of Strings/README.md

 # Approach

-Checking whther the concatenation of both the strings are same, if yes then using the gcd function to return the largest string.
+Checking whether the concatenation of both the strings are same, if yes then using the gcd function to return the largest string.

 # Complexity